NashWellington/NNES/compatibility.md

 ## Double Dragon
 * Fails to boot
 * Tries to write to CHR-ROM, then alternates between stack over/underflow

+## Double Dribble
+* "Double Dribble" sfx is muted (DMC is probably not emulated properly)

 ## Dragon Warrior
 * Exits on assertion (battery) == (prg_nv_ram > 0)